 Picture this: you’re the office manager of a company.

 No, not a manager, you’re the commander of a stiffly run corporate army.
 You hold yourself at a distance, communicating only what is necessary to complete the job.

 You expect your small crew of commandos to do what they’re told when they’re told.
-They are to be held to the highest standard of professionalism, deliver timely results, and contribute when it is appropriate.
+They are to be held to the highest standard of professionalism, deliver timely results, and contribute only when it is appropriate.